knative/docs/docs/serving/reference/request-flow.md

 * Reports HTTP metrics and traces from just outside the user container, so that the infrastructure latency contribution can be measured.

+* During startup (before ready), probes the user container more aggressively to enable earlier serving that Kubelet probes (which can probe at most once per second).

+  * To support this functionality, Knative Serving rewrites the user-container's `readinessProbe` to an argument to queue-proxy; the queue-proxy's readiness check incorporates both queue-proxy's own readiness and the user-container's.